 No extended down time for slow reactions or slow chemical addition rates

-One practice used in the oil industry to address pyrophoric iron is to destroy the iron deposits by adding either hydrochloric or sulphuric acid to the cleaning process steps following degassing and degreasing of the equipment.
-By adding the acid, large amounts of hydrogen sulphide are produced that must be controlled for safety concerns.
+One practice used in the oil industry to address pyrophoric iron is to destroy the iron deposits by adding either hydrochloric or sulfuric acid to the cleaning process steps following degassing and degreasing of the equipment.
+By adding the acid, large amounts of hydrogen sulfide are produced that must be controlled for safety concerns.
 This is typically accomplished by the addition of a product called Glyoxal.

 Additionally, this process often results in solids that must be managed and disposed of.

-Generation of large amounts of hazardous hydrogen sulphide gas.
+- Generation of large amounts of hazardous hydrogen sulfide gas